He looked at me with complete seriousness and said, "When I grow up, I want to be a unicorn hunter."

 I think I'm gonna stick with the last one.
 Cuz, holy flip floppetty frig -- and I do not want to jinx it (I really, really don't) -- but we are on fire!
 My fellow Dragons, a four game winning streak?
 Ummm, that is just deliciously delightfully darn great.
 Comment tu dis, holy flip floppetty frack!

-(Y'see, Lesley isn't big on making additional stops on the way to someplace.
+(Y'see, my lovely wife isn't big on making additional stops on the way to someplace.
 She just wants to get there, and it stresses her out when we don't go directly to where we are going.
 Versus me, I figure there is often/usually/always time for one more quick stop.
 This brings me great pleasure, being able to squeeze one more thing into the trip; she, however, refers to this as "Death by bookstore.")

 The game is at Rinx 1.
 And it is a late night game.
 So it is 100% understandable if you are unable to attend given the seasonal shenanigans that tend to occur this time of year.
 Just let us know which way the wind is blowing.